 - How to Use a Hot Glue Gun – In Conclusion

 How to Use a Hot Glue Gun

 Before we move on to how a hot glue gun is used, it is better to understand what a hot glue gun is.

 What is a Hot Glue Gun?

-Hot glue guns have been in production since the 1940s as devices that use and dispense hot adhesives to help you stick anything you want together.
+Hot glue guns have been in production since the 1940s.
+They are devices that use and dispense hot adhesives to help you stick anything you want together.
 Hot glue guns are not only limited to crafting uses but also have industrial uses.
 When they were first introduced, hot glue guns were intended to help bind shoe soles.
 Now they are a great tool to have with a variety of uses.
-The adhesive from hot glue guns is usually very smooth and dries very quickly allowing you to finish your projects much quicker.
+The adhesive from hot glue guns is usually very smooth and dries very quickly.
+This allows you to finish your projects much quicker.